AlexHandy1/MA_Makers_Blog/_posts/blog/2015-04-22-first-post-from-old-blog.markdown

 I like a good structure so ideally, I want to build a visually cool 2*2 which covers a daily summary of - What learnt? - What was challenging? - What can I change? - What else?

-For today I am mainly just excited that I have stuck to trying to figure out these blogging templates and have found a very slick one that I will start building out on the side and transfer over too.
+For today I am mainly just excited that I have stuck to trying to figure out these blogging templates and have found a more advanced one that I will start building out on the side and transfer over too.

 [hampden]: https://github.com/jekyll/jekyll